 As far as the most popular plan goes, the price will go up from $10.99 to $12.99 per month.
 That has to do with the fact that the plan includes high-definition streaming for up to two devices simultaneously.
 The one-device plan, on the other hand, will be raised to $8.99 on a monthly basis, and the four-device plan will reach $15.99.

 Related: What’s Coming to Netflix in February 2019

 Why did Netflix Raise its Prices?

 This was bound to happen sooner or later.
 Had Netflix not done so, how will it fund its growing production of original content?
 This is a predictable move on Netflix’s behalf, especially when the company is heavily investing in new programs and shows.

 Other companies like Disney, AT&T/Warner Media and NBC Universal plan on launching services of their own.
 This means they won’t need to license their content to Netflix.
 That also explains the hike in Netflix’s pricing.
 There are growing concerns about what would happen to Netflix’s subscriber count if competitors were to pull their licensed content from the service to make it exclusive to their own.
 It’s safe to say that many consumers have reacted negatively to the news as this price hike might drive subscriber aways.

 Last year, Netflix raised prices for its higher-tier plans but made no changes to the cheapest plan that costs $7.99 per month.
 You’ll be expected to pay more for Netflix depending on your billing cycle.
 However, from the looks of it, this price changes won’t take long to be set in motion.

 This also applies to Latin American and Caribbean markets but not to Mexico and Brazil.
-The extra money will help finance Netflix’s huge investment in original shows and films.
+The extra income will help finance Netflix’s massive investment in films and original shows.
 Apparently, this is the only way Netflix can ward off competitor services.

 Raise in Netflix Prices for US subscribers- Conclusion